thindil/dockerada/README.md

 ## Versioning

 Each image uses as the version number the number of major version of the GNAT.
-Thus, for example, *gnatgtk:9* means that image is based on the GNAT version 9.x
+Thus, for example, *gnatgtk:9* means that image is based on the GNAT version 9.x.
+The SPARK image version number is the year of release of SPARK Discovery.
+For example, *adaspark:2021* means that image contains SPARK Discovery from the year 2021.

 ## Images list